Quantum Periods for 3-Dimensional Fano Manifolds: Geometric constructions

 Let $F=Z(\tilde{f})\subset \PP(V)$ be the subscheme of $\PP(V)$ where $\tilde{f}$ vanishes.
 Denote by $Z\subset G$ the subscheme where $f$ drops rank; that is, the ideal of $Z$ is the ideal defined by the $n+1$ minors of size $n$ of $f$.
 Assume (a) that $f$ has generically maximal rank; (b) that it drops rank in codimension 2 (this is the expected codimension); and (c) that $Z$ is nonsingular\footnote{The last assumption (c) is probably not necessary.}.
-Then $F=\Bl_Z G$. \end{lemma}
+Then $F$ is the blow up of $G$ along $Z$. \end{lemma}

 \begin{proof} The statement is local on $G$ so fix a point $P\in Z \subset G$, and a Zariski open neighbourhood $P\in U=\Spec A$ with trivializations $V|_{U}=A^{n+1}$, $W|_{U}=A^n$.
 The morphism $f|_{U}$ is given by a $n\times (n+1)$ matrix $M$ with entries in $A$.
 Because $Z$ is nonsingular, at least one of the $(n-1)\times (n-1)$ minors of $A$ is non-zero at $P$, and then, after changing trivializations and shrinking $U$ if necessary, we may assume that